 The term ‘best’ can be subjective, as in best for what?

-So, for comparison sake, we’ll use the value (basic), moderate and premium door brands.
+So, for comparison sake, we’ve categorized them under value (basic), moderate and premium door brands.

 Considered the best ‘value for money’ brand, Plastpro has got it all.
 The doors are strong, stylish and affordable.